NEW: NEW MOTION TO VACATE VERDICT PROVES PAUL CORTEZ IS INNOCENT – HAUGHN CAUGHT ON VIDEO LEAVING APT AT 6:37 CLICK TO

 The two longest call duration had been both of Catherine’s calls to Paul that day: 2 minutes and 38 seconds, and 1 minute 23 seconds.
 Paul’s statements to investigators were always supported by his own cell records.

-For Paul Cortez to have snapped and butcher Catherine Woods, he would have had to bring boots he never owned and change clothing and shoes.
-This is utterly ridiculous and disproved.
+For Paul Cortez to have killed Catherine Woods, he would have had to bring boots he never owned and change clothing and shoes.
+This is utterly ridiculous and disproved, especially when their theory is that he just snapped when she would not meet him.
+Yeah right, as if.

 He would also have had to make himself invisible to the cameras and neighbors.
-He would have had to enter the apartment by magic to release a dog he knew nothing about while David was proven to be in the apartment, and then come back to murder Catherine after David came out.
+He would have had to enter the apartment by magic to release a dog he knew nothing about while David testified to being in the apartment when the 2 dogs were there, and then come back to murder Catherine after David left.

 He did not have a key.
 The police reports states that Haughn was seen leaving at 6:25 and then at 6:40, so when did Paul come in and how did he perpetuate this horrible crime in seven minutes including clean up and having extra shoes and clothing?

 The person that released the dog through several doors never intended for it to be let loose in the streets by a delivery guy.
 Only David Haughn cared if that dog got lost or not.

 It is not possible for Paul Cortez to have murdered his friend Catherine.

 He was not losing her.
 He was still working at regaining her love and she had recently texted him twice that she loved him.
-They were recently seen at the gym in an embrace so affectionate that they were told to get a room.
+They were recently seen in an embrace so affectionate that they were told to get a room.

 On the other hand, David Haughn was on his way out and he knew it.
 Catherine had put an end to their romantic relationship and contrary to Paul who had an education, was popular and going places, David was on a fast train to nowhere.